Sell Data to AI Algorithms Without Revealing It: Secure Data Valuation and Sharing via Homomorphic Encryption: Related Work

 However, calculating the inverse Hessian for billion-parameter models is intractable.
 Recent research has focused on scalable approximations.
+For example, using second-order optimization techniques can efficiently approximate the Hessian \citep{pearlmutter1994fast, martens2010deep, agarwal2017second}.
 TRAK \citep{park2023trak} replaces the Hessian with a linearized gradient similarity metric using random projections.
-LoGRA \citep{choe2024your} further exploits the low-rank structure of gradients in linear layers to reduce dimensionality.
+Low-rank Gradient projection (LoGra, \citep{choe2024your}) further exploits the low-rank structure of gradients in linear layers to reduce dimensionality.
 Most recently, \citet{hu2025grass} achieved sub-linear time complexity by leveraging the inherent sparsity of gradients combined with sparse Johnson-Lindenstrauss transforms (SJLT), outperforming previous baselines in throughput.

-Our work differentiates itself from this literature in two fundamental ways.
-First, traditional influence functions are retrospective: they analyze existing training data to answer, ``Which samples were responsible for this prediction?''
+Our work differentiates itself from this literature in three fundamental ways.
+First, the application of influence functions in data attribution is retrospective: they analyze existing training data to answer, ``Which samples were responsible for this prediction?''
 In contrast, our framework is prospective: we treat the seller's data as a candidate $z_{new}$ that does not yet exist in the buyer's model.
-We adapt the influence formalism to estimate the counterfactual: ``How much would the evaluation loss decrease if this unseen data point were added to the training set?''
+We adapt the influence formalism to estimate the counterfactual: ``How much would the evaluation loss decrease if this unseen data were added to the training set?''
 This effectively repurposes attribution from a debugging tool into a marginal utility function for data acquisition.
+Second, the influence-function formula possesses a structural property that makes it uniquely amenable to privacy-preserving computation: it naturally decomposes into two independent components, one derived entirely from the buyer's private assets and the other derived entirely from the seller's candidate data.
+The final evaluation of the data only depends on the inner product of these two components.
+This clean separation allows each party to prepare its own component in isolation, and an untrusted intermediary to combine them under encryption without ever observing either input.
+Alternative valuation methods lack this decomposability.
+Third, while standard attribution methods assume full transparency of both the model parameters and the training corpus, our framework adapts these metrics to operate entirely within a cryptographic environment.
+By bridging Homomorphic Encryption with gradient-based influence, we resolve the trust deficit inherent in open data exchanges.